kubestash/docs/docs/guides/auto-backup/pvc/index.md

 Example:

-Assume you are using a variable, named `schedule`, in `BackupBlueprint`.
-By this variable we can configure different backup schedule for different target.
-We will add this annotation in the target.
+Assuming you are using a variable named `schedule` for a session schedule in the `BackupBlueprint`, you can configure different backup schedules for each target application using annotations like this:
 ```yaml
 variables.kubestash.com/schedule: "*/5 * * * *"
 ```